 Q: What is the single most important piece of career advice you can give someone in your field?

 Ashley: It is important to keep an open mind, and know that everyone must start their career somewhere.
 You never know where you will end up.
 As I look back, I am proud of myself for bringing art therapy to a specific population.
 I continue to set goals for myself, and see that I am continually growing.
-I look forward to reflecting back on my accomplishments over the next 10 years.
+I look forward to reflecting back on my accomplishments.

 Ashley: Be open to all opportunities.
 When considering settings and populations to work with during practicum or internship experiences, try not to limit yourself to something so specific.
 You will be surprised to find that you can be an extraordinary clinician in various settings.
 Keep your mind open, and always keep that passion alive because the passion is what keeps you getting up each day to serve others.